-UA Mall Cinemas 1-2-3-4
+UA Cerritos Mall Cinemas 4

 6 people favorited this theater

 UA Cinemas-Cerritos was the first of three United Artists locations to open at Los Cerritos Center, a large suburban venue in southeast Los Angeles County.
-One of the first fourplexes, it opened with the center in 1971, the address given was 333 Los Cerritos Center.
+One of the first fourplexes, it opened with the center on September 15, 1971, the address given was 333 Los Cerritos Center.
 Inside an indoor mall corridor, the theatre was officially designated UA Mall Cinemas 1-4, to distinguish it from two additional screens outside in the parking lot that opened the following year (UA Twin Cinemas A & B).
 In earlier days of commercial development it was not unheard of to have two separate movie complexes (sometimes even operated by different chains) in different parts of the same shopping center.

 Each of UA Mall 1-4’s auditoriums was minimalistic (like most multiplexes then): long and narrow, aisle straight down the middle and no premium picture or sound.
 With utilitarian paint and drapes, each auditorium was done in one of four primary colors: Red, blue, yellow or green.
 These colors were tied to the old ‘punch & fold’ ticket system in which colored, pre-printed tickets connected patrons to their auditorium (see photos section for details).